Buying a model home is a little like buying a car that's been used solely for test drives: You can generally expect a

 Bring your buyer's agent with you when you go to a new housing tract's sales office.
 Some builders won't allow your agent to represent you if you arrive unescorted the first time.
 Most buyers don't even recall signing anything—that's how smooth the reps are at sales offices.

 Be aware that the builder's sales agents are paid to represent the builder regardless of what they might tell you.
 Many will use high-pressure tactics to persuade you to sign a contract.
-Your own agent will represent you and will be your fiduciary, obligated to look out for, and act in your best interests.
+Your own agent will represent you and will be your fiduciary, which means they're obligated to look out for you and act in your best interests.
 They're required to disclose the positives as well as the negatives of the deal.

 3. Ask If the Model Home Has Ever Been Occupied

 4. Examine Comparable Sales

 5. Obtain Legal Advice Before Signing a Contract

 6. Consider Using Your Own Lender